tomyyyD/tomyyyD/README.md

 -->
 I am a computer science student in Carnegie Mellon's School of Computer Science.
 I am currently working in CMU's robotics exploration lab on the PocketQube satellite, building flight software, drivers, and databases for that project.

-I am most interested in CS theory and math, but I also do well with implementation.
+I am most interested in CS theory and math.